cdig/cd-module/README.md

     ```

 3. Paste it in to your Terminal.
 Stuff will start running.
 When it's done, you'll see `# DONE` at the bottom.
-That upgrade process is idempotent, so don't panic if you accidentally upgrade a module more than once.
+The upgrade process is idempotent, so don't panic if you accidentally upgrade a module more than once.
 4. Run the `gulp` command, and test your upgraded module.

 # Major Changes